Introduction

 | Warehouse | DuckDB | In-process; powers the playground and rocky test |

-Source adapters are metadata-only — they identify what exists.
-Actual data already lives in the warehouse, or is loaded via rocky load for files.
+Source adapters are metadata-only: they identify what exists.
+The data itself already lives in the warehouse, or is loaded from files via rocky load.
 A single DuckDB instance can serve as both source and warehouse, which is how the credential-free playground works end-to-end.

 New adapters plug in via the Adapter SDK without modifying the core engine.